 Citizenship: Must be a United States Citizen

-Mental Competency: Not be presently adjudged as mentally incompetent as to your ability to vote by a court of competent jurisdiction.
+Mental Competency: Not be presently adjudged as mentally incompetent by a court of competent jurisdiction.

 Felony Convictions: Not be a convicted felon whose sentence has not been discharged or pardoned.

-ID Requirements: To register you must have one of the following:
+ID Requirements: To register you must provide one of the following:

--A copy of current and valid photo identification;
+- a current and valid photo identification; or

--A copy of a current utility bill, bank statement, government check or paycheck that shows your name and address.
+- a copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.

 OBTAINING A VOTER REGISTRATION FORM